actix/actix-web/actix-web/MIGRATION-4.0.md

 ## Compression Feature Flags

-Feature flag `compress` has been split into its supported algorithm (brotli, gzip, zstd).
+The `compress` feature flag has been split into more granular feature flags, one for each supported algorithm (brotli, gzip, zstd).
 By default, all compression algorithms are enabled.
 If you want to select specific compression codecs, the new flags are:

 - `compress-brotli`
 - `compress-gzip`